menu

 Demographics

-The percentage of people in Cleveland who are college-educated is somewhat higher than the average US community of 21.84%: 26.23% of adults in Cleveland have at least a bachelor's degree.
+The education level of Cleveland citizens is a little higher than the average for US cities and towns: 21.25% of adults in Cleveland have at least a bachelor's degree.

 The people who call Cleveland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cleveland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cleveland include Irish, European, English, German, and Italian.
+Important ancestries of people in Cleveland include Irish, European, English, Italian, and German.

 The most common language spoken in Cleveland is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics